Which U.S. ZIP Codes Have the Most Registered Prior Sex Offenders per Capita?

-In this report from Gelman Law Firm, we used national and state data to discover which 50 counties have the highest per capita number of registered sex offenders and delve into some of the complex reasons why these clusters exist.
+In this report from Gelman Law Firm, we used national and state data to discover which 50 counties have the highest per capita number of registered prior sex offenders and delve into some of the complex reasons why these clusters exist.

-Legal Restrictions
+Legal and Residency Restrictions

 Population Density

-The Impact of High Offender Concentrations
+Rethinking the Impact of High Concentrations

-What ZIP Codes Have the Most Registered Sex Offenders?
+What ZIP Codes Have the Most Registrants?

 The 50 U.S. ZIP Codes with the Most Registered Sex Offenders per Capita